mgcrea/react-native-propel-kit/docs/components/time-picker.md

 # TimePicker

-Components that gives your a easy-to-use cross platform TimePicker leveraging <a href="https://facebook.github.io/react-native/docs/datepickerandroid" target="_blank">DatePickerAndroid</a> on Android and <a href="https://facebook.github.io/react-native/docs/datepickerios" target="_blank">DatePickerIOS</a> on iOS using an unified API.
+The `<TimePicker />` component gives you an easy-to-use cross platform time picker leveraging <a href="https://facebook.github.io/react-native/docs/datepickerandroid" target="_blank">DatePickerAndroid</a> on Android and <a href="https://facebook.github.io/react-native/docs/datepickerios" target="_blank">DatePickerIOS</a> on iOS using an unified API.

 - Integrates well in forms as a themable TextInput-like button
 - Properly unified API and casted results (aligned on iOS).